RetroCraft/problems/index.md

 ## Contact

 Did you find a mistake?
-Reach out by filing an [issue on GitHub](https://github.com/RetroCraft/problems/issues) or by one of [email](mailto:jahyong@uwaterloo.ca), [Facebook](https://facebook.com/james.ahyong), [Instagram](https://instagram.com/james.ahyong),
+Reach out by opening a [discussion on GitHub](https://github.com/RetroCraft/problems/discussions) or by one of [email](mailto:jahyong@uwaterloo.ca), [Facebook](https://facebook.com/james.ahyong), [Instagram](https://instagram.com/james.ahyong),